vphan000/robot-app/README.md

 ![Tsehay's User Stories 1](tsehay_1.png)

 ![Tsehay’s User Stories 2](tsehay_2.png)

-# Chef's Salad User Stories

-## Rodel's User Stories
+## Rodel's Chef's Salad User Stories

 1. As an athlete, I want protein rich ingredients so that I can prevent having to intake my daily protein through a drink.
 - Functional: The RT5000 can track nutritional value.